Fennel and tomato salad

 Modified Banting

-Our modified Banting meal-plan is one such ketogenic way of eating, for which our fennel and tomato salad makes a perfect fit.
+Our modified Banting meal-plan is one such ketogenic way of eating; this fennel and tomato salad makes a perfect fit.

-Actually it is not really a diet, but a different way of eating, one in which you aren't constantly famished and needing to reach for a cola or cookie.
-Cutting calories simply does not work as we all know; it ruins the pleasure of meals and does not address the vital question of satiety.
+Actually it is not really a diet but a different way of eating; one in which you aren't constantly famished, reaching for a cola or cookie.
+Cutting calories simply does not work as we all know; it ruins the pleasure of meals in any case and does not address the vital question of satiety.
 Find it using the Site search function in the main menu.

 Newsletter